vnslzrg/vnslzrg/README.md

 ### ˗ˏˋ 🍒 ˎˊ˗ About Me

 - 🎓 Currently studying **BS in Information Systems**
-- 💻 Have basic knowledge about programming
+- 💻 Have basic knowledge about programming (enough to make things work... and break them too!)
+- 📌 Focusing on Manual Software Testing – learning how to write test cases, find bugs, and understand the QA process.
 - 🎨 Hobbies: Nap.
 Binge.
 Snack.
 Repeat.
 - 📫 Reach me at: **veneesejulialazaraga@gmail.com**